Rushland Boy, the fastest three hours in meeting, at the fastest week.

 But it's, I'll admit, it is due.

-I hold this belief because of my never-ending, undying and inherent good feeling about the good nature and intentions of most people.
+I hold this belief because of my never-ending, undying, and inherent good feeling about the good nature and intentions of most people.

-And particularly the uh the American people.
+And particularly the American people.

 So we will see.